TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 The [[MaiPon\|MaiPon]] learned about the Spiritual Realm in order to understand how [[Forgery\|Forgery]] works and are aware that it contains a thing's Identity and Connection, though they may not use those words.

 ## Trivia
+The Spiritual Realm is heavily based on the Realm of Forms from Plato's , which is a realm where perfect Ideals exist, which physical objects merely engage within or imitate.
 Originally, the [[Shadowblaze\|shadowblazes]] from *[[The Rithmatist\|The Rithmatist]]* were creatures from the Spiritual Realm.